great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 ## Additional resources

-- Instructions on how to set up a Slack app with webhook can be found in the documentation for the [Slack API](https://api.slack.com/messaging/webhooks#)
+- To set up a Slack app with a webhook, see [Sending messages using Incoming Webhooks](https://api.slack.com/messaging/webhooks#).